Blood Brothers (musical): Original production (Liverpool, West End and UK tour)

-He then wrote a score and developed the musical for a production at the Liverpool Playhouse, opening on 8 January 1983, starring Barbara Dickson (Mrs. Johnstone), Andrew Schofield (narrator), George Costigan (Mickey) and Andrew C. Wadsworth (Eddie).
+He then wrote a score and developed the musical for a production at the Liverpool Playhouse, opening on 8 January 1983, starring Barbara Dickson (Mrs. Johnstone), Andrew Schofield (narrator), George Costigan (Mickey) and Andrew C. Wadsworth (Edward).
 It was only a modest success.
-Nevertheless, the show transferred to London's West End on 11 April 1983 at the Lyric Theatre and ran until 22 October 1983, The cast remained substantially the same as that at Liverpool Playhouse with Kate Fitzgerald taking over the role of Linda and, later in the run, Robert McIntosh taking over as the Narrator. winning the Olivier Award for Best New Musical and another Olivier for Dickson's performance.
+Nevertheless, the show transferred to London's West End on 11 April 1983 at the Lyric Theatre and ran until 22 October 1983.
+The cast remained substantially the same as that at Liverpool Playhouse with Kate Fitzgerald taking over the role of Linda and, later in the run, Robert McIntosh taking over as the Narrator. winning the Olivier Award for Best New Musical and another Olivier for Dickson's performance.

-This was followed by a 1984 UK tour. starring Rebecca Storm as Mrs Johnston, former boxer John Conteh as Narrator, future Doctor Who Peter Capaldi as Eddie and two of the McGann Brothers Mark as Mickey and Joe as Sammy.
+This was followed by a 1984 UK tour. starring Rebecca Storm as Mrs Johnston, former boxer John Conteh as Narrator, future Doctor Who Peter Capaldi as Edward and two of the McGann Brothers Mark as Mickey and Joe as Sammy.
 Willy Russell also stepped into the role of the Narrator for part of the tour.